Iris314/nc-games-api/README.md

 This database is setup using PostgreSQL, and interactions to the database are through [node-postgres](https://node-postgres.com/).

-The hosted version can be found on [this](https://nervous-windbreaker-wasp.cyclic.app/api) webpage.

 ## Instructions

 Minimum reccommended versions are `v18` for Node.js and `v10` for PostgreSQL